forked-lessons/webdb-i-challenge/queries.md

 ## find all customers that include the word "market" in the name.
 Should return 4 records.

-select \* from Customers where customerName LIKE '%market%';
+select \* from Customers where customerName like '%market%';

 ## add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.